 Students interested in declaring an engineering physics major within the College of Engineering should contact an engineering physics faculty advisor.

-Students should prepare for a meeting with a faculty advisor by knowing their current schedule and their plans for the future.
+Students should prepare for a meeting with a faculty mentor by knowing their current schedule and their plans for the future.
 Students should bring an advising form, and should visit faculty mentors during their office hours.

 Assignments by last name are intended for initial visits.
-Students are encouraged to work with the same faculty advisor over the course of their academic career, when feasible.
+Students are encouraged to work with the same faculty mentor over the course of their academic career, when feasible.